git4rk/ApplicationServeronCloud/latestUpdates.md

 ## June 13, 2018: Reserve contract billing now available

 With reserve contract billing, you purchase a pre-paid monthly subscription that guarantees access to blocks of physically reserved computational resources.
 These service blocks are set aside for your exclusive use and cannot be considered as available capacity for any other {{site.data.keyword.appserver_full}} users.
-You can use your service block hours in any way you choose throughout the month, with any overages being charged according to the typical pay-as-you-go subscription model.
+You can use your service block hours in any way you choose throughout the month, with any overages charged according to the typical pay-as-you-go subscription model.

 To learn more about reserve contract billing, see [Billing options](/docs/services/ApplicationServeronCloud?topic=wasaas-about#billing-options).